sr-fuentes/el-dorado/README.md

 - Docker

 # Setup and Install
-- Launch a Postgres database with migrations `./scripts/init_db.sh`
+- Launch a Postgres database in Docker with migrations `./scripts/init_db.sh`
 - Build with Cargo
-`cargo build`
+`cargo build --release`

 # Usage
-- Add Exchange
-`./el-dorado add`
 - Run Live Feed
-`./el-dorado run`
+`./target/release/el-dorado run`

+This will subscribe to the SOL-PERP (default example) websocket stream and begin syncing the trades from 90 days prior to the first trade of the stream.
+Once the trades are synced they will be aggregated into 15 minute buckets and inserted into the database.
+At each new interval of 15 minutes the new candle will be aggregated and saved based on the trades captured from the websocket stream.

+- Backfill and Validation of the captured trades can be run on separate instances with the `backfill` and `manage` commands respectively.

 # System Design
 ![system_design](https://user-images.githubusercontent.com/29989568/183924160-51a64c5a-4e07-400f-9212-78795d8ba4d7.jpg)